equal1/colibri/README.md

 │   │
 │   ├── colibri           <- Root namespace for the framework
 │   │
-│   └── machine_learning  <- Directory for machine learning related code
+│   └── ml_tools  <- Directory for machine learning related code
 │     ├── data            <- Scripts to download or generate data │     │
 │     ├── features        <- Scripts to turn raw data into features for modeling